Ford Galaxy review

 There’s no doubt about it – if you want to minimize your fuel and tax bills, go diesel – while the Ecoboost petrols are smooth and quick, they just can’t compete.
-The 138bhp 2.0 TDCi strikes a good balance, returning 47.1mpg and 152g/km of CO2.
-There is an entry-level, tax-friendly 113bhp 1.6-litre TDCi version which emits 139g/km and should do over 50mpg, but we wouldn’t recommend it as you will have to work it hard when fully laden.
-The appeal of the petrol versions’ strong performance is balanced out by their heavy fuel consumption.
+The 138bhp 2.0 TDCi strikes a good balance, returning 53.3mpg and 139g/km of CO2.
+The entry-level, tax-friendly 113bhp 1.6-litre TDCi version matches this, so unless your budget can't stretch to the more powerful version, we'd avoid it.

 As for other running costs, the Galaxy is a large car, so you can expect heavy tyre wear.
 Budget a reasonable amount for diesel servicing, too, which stand at 12,500 miles regardless of which Ford Galaxy you buy.